Vietnam.vn - Nền tảng quảng bá Việt Nam

 One day in March 1970, Sau Trong disguised himself as a coffee shop customer, brought a C4 explosive hidden in a milk carton, and placed it in the location where the enemy often gathered in the shop.
 At the appointed time, the mine exploded, the enemy fled in terror, and 15 people were injured or killed.

 The series of resounding victories made Sau Trong a thorn in the enemy's side.
 In April 1970, she once again fell into their hands.
-The years of hell on earth in enemy prison were days when she had to face barbaric torture.
+The five months of hell on earth in enemy prison were days when she had to face barbaric torture.
 With an iron will, she persevered through it, keeping her revolutionary spirit intact.

 7.webp